bluetomatoes/LegitLy/README.md

 LegitLy is inspired in concept by bit.ly, shadyurl.com and my former teachers.

-Technical
-As the footer says, this site is built using node.js with Express, express3-handlebars, MySQL, and of course HTML and CSS.
+Built using node.js with Express, express3-handlebars, MySQL, and of course HTML and CSS.